CB2/open-source-policy/policy.md

 ## Maximizing Community Involvement and Reuse

 Active involvement from the open source community is integral to the success of open source code.
-18F will be an active contributor to FOSS projects that it or its clients utilize, whether they are maintained or operated by 18F.
+NIEM will be an active contributor to FOSS projects that it or its stakeholders utilize, whether they are maintained or operated by NIEM.

-Code written entirely by 18F staff will be dedicated to the public domain.
-In addition, any contracts 18F enters into, where others will develop software on 18F's behalf, will ensure that all results are dedicated to the public domain.
-In general, all discussion in this document about the licensing of work of 18F's contractors means that 18F will ensure that their contracts guarantee those terms.
+Code written entirely by NIEM staff will be dedicated to the public domain.
+In addition, any contracts or grants NIEM enters into, where others will develop software on NIEM’s behalf, will ensure that all results are dedicated to the public domain.
+In general, all discussion in this document about the licensing of work of NIEM’s contractors or grantees means that NIEM will ensure that their contracts or grants guarantee those terms.

-18F encourages contributions to its open source projects, whether it be code, commentary, bug reports, feature requests, or overall strategic direction.
+NIEM encourages contributions to its open source projects, whether it be code, commentary, bug reports, feature requests, or overall strategic direction.

 Forks or clones of our code repositories are free to be re-distributed.
-This means code created by 18F can be integrated into work that is under a more restrictive license, even those that are not considered open source licenses.
+This means code created by NIEM can be integrated into work that is under a more restrictive license, even those that are not considered open source licenses.

-This changes when our code repositories include code that was not created by 18F and carries an open license.
-Code previously released under an open source license and then modified by 18F or its contractors is considered a ["joint work"] [4] and must be released under terms permitted by the original open source license.
+This changes when our code repositories include code that was not created by NIEM and carries an open license.
+Code previously released under an open source license and then modified by NIEM or its contractors is considered a ["joint work"] [4] and must be released under the terms of the original open source license.

   [4]: http://www.copyright.gov/title17/92chap1.html#101 "Joint Work"

 The public can use our code as the basis of wholly proprietary and commercial systems.
-18F would appreciate that users of our code disclose its lineage, but 18F maintains no legal right to require disclosure.
+NIEM would appreciate that users of our code disclose its lineage, but NIEM maintains no legal right to require disclosure.
 Notifications that our work is used in a new system are always greatly appreciated.

 ## Open Source Licenses

-As previously mentioned, most work generated at 18F falls within the U.S. public domain.
+As previously mentioned, most work generated at NIEM falls within the U.S. public domain.

-For our international colleagues, 18F also permanently waives all copyright and related rights worldwide to code created by 18F or its contractors.
+For our international colleagues, NIEM also permanently waives all copyright and related rights worldwide to code created by NIEM or its contractors and grantees.

 Our [default LICENSE file](LICENSE.md) for projects acknowledges that our work is in the US public domain, and uses [CC0](https://creativecommons.org/publicdomain/zero/1.0/) to waive copyright internationally.

 Our [default CONTRIBUTING file](CONTRIBUTING.md) informs contributors that their contributions will be licensed under the same terms.

-However, certain projects will require the usage of licensed open source software not created by 18F.
+However, certain projects will require the usage of licensed open source software not created by NIEM.
 Some open source licenses make source code available under different terms and conditions.
 These terms and conditions specify how the code may be used, modified, or shared.
-When users modify 18F code, they should review and understand the terms of the open source license in question.
+When users modify NIEM code, they should review and understand the terms of the open source license in question.

 Each project may need to modify or extend the above LICENSE and CONTRIBUTING files as needed for its own circumstances.